-It's against the law to damage property - especially schools and other public buildings - and that makes graffiti (also called tagging) a crime.
+It's against the law to damage property - especially schools and other public buildings - and that makes graffiti (also called tagging) a crime (Code of Virginia § 18.2-138).
 Gangs often use graffiti to mark their territory.
-If you paint on someone's property, you - and your parents - may have to pay a lot of money to fix the damage, even if you are still a child.
+If you paint on someone's property, you - and your parents - may have to pay a lot of money to fix the damage, even if you are still a child (Code of Virginia § 8.01-43).